pyueh-osi/Edgecmd-Docs/V1.1/Reference/Retrieve EdgeCmd utility help_1-1.md

 ## View component help instructions

-Complete the following procedure to view configuration help instructions for a registered component that the adapter supports:
+Complete the following steps to view help instructions for configuration of a registered component that the adapter supports:

-1. Open command line.
+1. Access EdgeCmd utility through the command line.
 2. Type the following in the command line, replacing `<componentId>` with the value that you want, and press Enter.

    ```cmd
    edgecmd -help Configuration <componentId>
    ```

-  For more information, see the example Configuration help for the System component.
+ Under [Examples](#examples), see **Configuration help for the System component**.

   **Note:** The help output also provides examples of commands that you can run to configure the component.

 ## View component facet help instructions

-Complete the following procedure to view configuration help instructions for a specific facet within a component that the adapter supports:
+Complete the following steps to view configuration help instructions for a specific facet within a component that the adapter supports:

-1. Open command line.
+1. Access EdgeCmd utility through the command line.
 2. Type the following in the command line, replacing `<componentId>` and `<facetName>` with the value that you want, and press Enter.

    ```cmd
    edgecmd -help Configuration <componentId> <facetName>
    ```

-  For more information, see the example Configuration help for the buffering facet within the System component.
+ Under [Examples](#examples), see **Configuration help for the buffering facet within the System component**.

 ### Examples